Otto-G/education-python/PythonForEverybody/README.md

 Each time through the loop, the next character in the string will be assigned to the variable `char` and it will continue until there are no characters left.

+#### 6.4 String slices

+Strings can be spit into a segment called a *slice*.
+Selecting them is similar to selecting a character but a range is given instead of a single index.